-[64] Lot, interior.
+Lot, interior.
 A lot other than a corner lot, with only one (1) frontage on a street.

+Lot lines.
+The property lines bounding the lot along the outermost reaches of either the front, rear or side yards.

-[65] Lot of record.
+Lot of record.
 A lot or parcel of land whose existence, location, and dimensions have been recorded in the office of the clerk of the superior court of Bibb or Jones County prior to May 27, 1955.

-[66] Lot width.
-Lot width is that distance between two (2) side property lines as measured at the minimum front yard building setback line.
+Lot width.
+Lot width is that distance between two (2) side property lines as measured at the minimum required front yard setback distance (building line).
 (Amended June 13, 1988, ZA88-06-01)

+Major Utilities.
+Facilities such as electric generation plants, high power transmission lines (excluding communication towers and antennaes) and substations, major gas distribution lines, water purification plants and sewage treatment and disposal plants.

-[66.1] Manufactured home.
-A building transportable in one (1) or more sections which is built on a permanent chassis and designed to be used as a single-family residence with or without a permanent foundation when connected to the required utilities, and includes the plumbing, heating, air-conditioning, and electrical systems contained therein; sometimes referred to as mobile homes or house trailers.
-O.C.G.A. § 8-2-131(3).
+Manufactured home.
+A building transportable in one (1) or more sections which is built on a permanent chassis and designed to be used as a single-family residence with or without a permanent foundation when connected to the required utilities, and includes the plumbing, heating, air-conditioning, and electrical systems contained therein.
+See O.C.G.A. § 8-2-131(4).
 This structure will have a HUD decal.
 (Added November 22, 1999, ZA99-11-02)

-[66.2] Manufactured home community.
+Manufactured home community (park).
 A contiguous parcel of land under single ownership which has been planned and improved for the placement of three (3) or more manufactured homes for residential occupancy.
 (Added November 22, 1999, ZA99-11-02)

-[66.3] Manufactured home subdivision.
-A subdivision designed and/or intended primarily, (but not exclusively) for the sale of individual lots for the placement of manufactured homes.
-(Added November 22, 1999, ZA99-11-02)
+Manufactured home subdivision.
+A subdivision designed and/or intended primarily for the sale of individual lots for the placement of manufactured or mobile homes.
+Manufactured homes are a permitted use within approved manufactured home subdivisions and mobile homes are a permitted use within approved mobile home subdivisions.

-[66.4] Micro-Brewery.
+Micro-Brewery.
 Establishment in which beer and/or malt beverages are brewed with a capacity not to exceed 12,000 barrels per year and in which such manufactured or brewed beer or malt beverages may be sold, along with other alcoholic beverages, for consumption on and off the premises to the extent allowed and in compliance with the state and local laws for sales of such beverages.
-As used in this definition, the term "barrel" shall be defined as 31 gallons or as otherwise set forth in O.C.G.A.
-3-5-1.
+As used in this definition, the term "barrel" shall be defined as 31 gallons or as otherwise set forth in O.C.G.A. § 3-5-1.
 Food may be served, and events may be held, on the premises.
 (Added January 24, 2022, ZA21-003)

-[66.5] Micro-Distillery.
-Establishment in which various distilled spirits are distilled, blended, or otherwise processed or manufactured, with a capacity not to exceed 500 barrels per year, in which such distilled spirits may be sold, along with other alcoholic beverages, for consumption on and off the premises, to the extent allowed under and in compliance with the state and local laws for sales of such beverages.
-As used in this definition, the term "barrel" shall be defined as 53 gallons or as otherwise set forth in O.C.G.A.
-3-4-1.
+Micro-Distillery.
+Establishment in which various distilled spirits are distilled, blended, or otherwise processed or manufactured, with a capacity not to exceed 750 barrels per year, in which such distilled spirits may be sold, along with other alcoholic beverages, for consumption on and off the premises, to the extent allowed under and in compliance with the state and local laws for sales of such beverages.
+As used in this definition, the term "barrel" shall be defined as 53 gallons or as otherwise set forth in O.C.G.A. § 3-4-1.
 Food may be served, and events may be held, on the premises.
 (Added January 24, 2022, ZA21-003)